renaissancedog/attendance-tracker/README.md

 5. Enjoy all the time that you saved!

 Contributions are welcomed!
-If you have an error or find a bug, file an issue report, contact me, or open a PR and fix it yourself.
+If you have an error or find a bug, open an issue, contact me, or open a PR and fix it yourself.

 Made with ❤️ by William Liu, 2025